Western Michigan University

 - International trade

-Dr. Michael Ryan is the directory of undergraduate studies and a professor in the Department of Economics at Western Michigan University.
+Dr. Michael Ryan is the director of undergraduate studies and a professor in the Department of Economics at Western Michigan University.

 - Principles of Microeconomics (ECON 2010).

 - International Economics (ECON 3800), which surveys the fundamentals of international trade open economy macroeconomics.

 - Economics for Elementary Education (ECON 1000), designed to prepare students to teach economic concepts to elementary school-aged (K-8) children, and to prepare them for state teaching certification tests.